michel1991/ocp-java-11/advancedDesign/md/README.md

 variable but requires an explicit cast to be assigned to a subclass reference variable.
 For these reasons, option B is correct.

+###### Which statements about Java classes are true?
+(Choose three.)
+* A. A Java class file may include more than one package statement.
+* B. A Java class file may include more than one import statement.
+* C. A Java class file may contain more than one comment.
+* D. Any instance fields within a class must be defined after the class name.
+* E. Any instance fields within a class must be defined before the class name.
+* F. Java supports macros, in which fragments of code within a class may be defined inside a Java file, separate from any top-level type declaration.

+A Java class file may have at most one package statement and any number of import statements and comments.
+For this reason, option A is incorrect, and options B and C are correct.
+When declaring a class, the name comes first, before instance declarations, making option D correct and option E incorrect.
+Finally, Java does not support fragments of code outside of a top-level type, such as a class or interface, making option F incorrect.